The 6 Best Energy Gels for Runners

 Best for: a big burst of energy

-SIS Energy Gels comes in a close second to Maurten.
+SIS Energy Gels come in a close second to Maurten.
 It’s another gel that can be taken without water and has an applesauce texture.
 SIS has some artificial flavoring but is free from dairy, gluten, nuts, animal products, and wheat.

-SIS Energy Gel has some cons:
+SIS Energy Gel cons:

 • The packet is large and it takes effort to drink.
 You have to basically sip it out of the container.